-Perform this procedure for each cluster file system that you want to create.
+Perform these procedure for each cluster file system that you want to create.
 Unlike a local file system, a cluster file system is accessible from any node in the global cluster.

-- Ensure that you installed software packages for the Oracle Solaris OS, Oracle Solaris Cluster framework, and other products as described in "Installing the Software" on page 53. - Ensure that you established the new cluster or cluster node as described in "Establishing a New Global Cluster or New Global-Cluster Node" on page 79.

-- If you are using a volume manager, ensure that volume management software is installed and configured. - Determine the mount options to use for each cluster file system that you want to create.
-See "Choosing Mount Options for UFS Cluster File Systems" on page 43.
+- Ensure that you installed software packages for the Oracle Solaris OS, Oracle Solaris Cluster framework, and other products as described in Installing the Software. - Ensure that you established the new cluster or cluster node as described in Establishing a New Global Cluster or New Global-Cluster Node. - If you are using a volume manager, ensure that volume management software is installed and configured. - Determine the options to use for each ZFS pool that you want to create.
+See Choosing Options for ZFS Cluster File Systems. - Determine the mount options to use for each cluster file system that you want to create.
+See Choosing Mount Options for UFS Cluster File Systems.